 The image for this discussion was taken up in the Mallee last week.
 I had lots of plans of getting lots and lots of long exposures, but the weather was unseasonably warm, or hot if you like.
 It also meant bright light and not many clouds.
 A couple of times I managed to, and I pretty much got what I wanted, but I think it might be the start of it really.
 It will be good to get back and try more.

 This is the basic image that I managed to get.
 I love these silos, they say the Mallee to me, however they are no longer used, like so many things there.

-I haven’t done anything to this image, and this is how it was shot.
-It was a four minute exposure with the Firecrest 16 ND Filter from Formatt Hitech.
-It was starting to get too bright so I had to make some adjustments.
+Nothing has been done to this image, and this is how it was shot.
+It was a four minute exposure with the Firecrest 16 ND Filter from Formatt Hitech and it was starting to get too bright so I had to make some adjustments.
 I am starting to think I might need to get the Firecrest 3 as well, do some stacking, especially with our harsh light.

 There is a lot more contrast in the final image.
 The silos stand out more, but the ones at the end get a little lost.
-I knew that I would want this image in colour.
+Plus, I knew that I would want this image in colour.